 Grab what you have and make it smarter

-You already know what your customers do on your website and now you can do a few more things to collect extra data: teach computers how to learn, contact customers directly and / or apply personalisation.
+You already know what your customers do on your website and now you can do a few more things to collect extra data: teach computers how to learn, contact customers directly and/or apply personalization.
 These are all things that are probably already (partly) in your current service.
 But now we make things smarter!

-- Conversion Rate Optimisation (CRO): which customers have a high chance of converting and ML can then take the right actions automatically.
+Conversion Rate Optimisation (CRO): customers have a high chance of converting and ML can then take the right actions automatically.

-- Product Management: the Google Vision API looks at the colours of your products and can recognise similar products.
+Product Management: the Google Vision API looks at the colors of your products and can recognize similar products.

-- Sentiment: recognising the tone of a text is a challenge, but the Google Natural Language Processing API can handle it.
-It can recognise whether a review is positive or negative and immediately incorporates this into the collected data.
+Sentiment: recognizing the tone of a text is a challenge, but the Google Natural Language Processing API can handle it.
+It can recognize whether a review is positive or negative and immediately incorporates this into the collected data.

-- Automated customer service: chatbots are useful, but Conversational AI are next level.
+Automated customer service: chatbots are useful, but Conversational AI is next level.
 Quickly resolve customer issues by having a computer respond the way a person would.

-- Data-driven customer segmentation: this creates personas based on the given data.
-These are then matched to customers and personalised for them.
+Data-driven customer segmentation: this creates personas based on the given data.
+These are then matched to customers and personalized for them.

-- Recommendation engine: the right recommendations for visitors ensures a longer time on the site and hopefully a conversion.
+Recommendation engine: the right recommendations for visitors ensure a longer time on the site and hopefully a conversion.

-- Advanced retargeting: address interested (new) customers with a high chance of conversion.
+Advanced retargeting: address interested (new) customers with a high chance of converzion.

-- Price optimisation: what price do you show when and to whom?
-This can be precisely determined based on personalisation.
+Price optimization: what price do you show when and to whom?
+This can be precisely determined based on personalization.

 The finishing touches